mbt-administrator/DemoSDK.Android/README.md

 ```

+##### Synchronisation Features

 ###### SYNCHRONIZE EXTERNAL TRIGGERS *

-To receive triggers that mark timestamps for significant events in the EEG signal acquired by the connected headset, you need to connect a trigger emitter to the USB plug of the headset and call the following method:
+To receive triggers that mark timestamps for significant events in the EEG signal acquired by the connected headset, you need to :
+- turn on the headset
+- connect a trigger emitter to the USB plug of the headset (the blue LED might stop flashing)
+- click about 5 seconds (until the blue LED flashs again) on the + button
+- enable the trigger configuration option when you start a new stream
+- retrieve the triggers sent by calling the `getStatusData()` when the onNewPackets callback is triggered.

 ```
 sdkClient.startStream(new StreamConfig.Builder(eegListener)